Sapphirine/202112-38-GOPS/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## Citation

-If you find this repository helpful for your research, please cite this repository:
+Paperwork is [here](./assets/GPOS_paper.pdf).
+If you find this work helpful for your research, please cite this repository:

 ```
 @misc{erl,